It4innovations/hyperqueue/docs/jobs.md

 # Jobs

+A *job* is a portion of work that can be submited into a HyperQueue.

-In the current version, a job is a single execution of a program.
+Each job may have one or *tasks*.
+In the current version, a is a single execution of a program.

+**In this section, we are introducing simple jobs, where each job has exactly one tasks.**
+See section about Job arrays for submiting more tasks in one job.

+# Identification numbers

+Each job is identified by a positive integer that is assigned by HyperQueue server when the job is submitted, we refer to it as *job id*.

+Each task is identified by an unsigned 32b integer called *task id*.
+Task id can be assigned by a user and same task id may be used in two different jobs.

+In simple jobs, task id is set to 0.

 ## Submiting jobs